s0rg/decompose/README.md

 ```
 decompose [flags]

-possible flags with default values:

 -cluster string
     json file with clusterization rules, or auto:<similarity> for auto-clustering, similarity is float in (0.0, 1.0] range
+-deep
+    process-based introspection
 -follow string
     follow only this container by name(s), comma-separated or from @file
 -format string
     output format: json, csv, dot, yaml, stat, tree or sdsl for structurizr dsl (default "json")
 -full
     extract full process info: (cmd, args, env) and volumes info
 -help
     show this help
 -load value
     load json stream, can be used multiple times
 -local
     skip external hosts
 -meta string
     json file with metadata for enrichment
 -no-loops
     remove connection loops (node to itself) from output
 -out string
     output: filename or "-" for stdout (default "-")
 -proto string
     protocol to scan: tcp, udp or all (default "all")
 -silent
     suppress progress messages in stderr
 -skip-env string
     environment variables name(s) to skip from output, case-independent, comma-separated
 -version
     show version
 ```

 ### environment variables: